Gradient-based Bi-level Optimization for Deep Learning: A Survey: Task Formulation

 \subsubsection{Same formula with explicit outer level hypergradient}

-When the inner level and the outer level share the same mathematical objective, there are cases where the hypergradient directly comes from the outer level.
-Compared with the previous case, these cases are not very common.
-We suppose this is because we can directly update the outer variable along with the inner variable by alternate optimization or joint optimization without turning to bi-level optimization in most cases.
+In instances where the inner and outer levels of the optimization share the same mathematical objective, it is possible for the hypergradient to be derived directly from the outer level.
+However, such instances are relatively infrequent compared to the previously discussed scenarios.
+We surmise that this is likely because, in most cases, the outer variable can be directly updated along with the inner variable, either through alternate or joint optimization, without resorting to the more complex approach of bi-level optimization.

-We will first illustrate this case with the Stackberg game~\cite{von2010market}.
-As shown in Figure~\ref{fig: stackelberg}, there are two companies, the leader company and the follower company, which compete on quantity.
-The leader company produces $\phi$ products and the follower company produces $\theta$ products.
-The overall price can be written as $p(\phi + \theta)$.
-The cost functions of the leader company and the follower company are $C_{l}(\phi)$ and $C_{f}(\theta)$, respectively.
-Thus, the profits of the leader company and the follower company can be written as $p(\phi + \theta)\phi - C_{l}(\phi)$ and $p(\phi + \theta)\theta - C_{l}(\theta)$.
-The Stackelberg game assumes the leader knows the best response of the follower and this can be formulated as a bi-level optimization problem:

-Note that we can not directly optimize $\phi$ in the outer level without considering the inner level constraint, which necessitates the bi-level optimization formulation.
+(g) In the context of a Stackelberg game~\citep{von2010market}, there are two competing entities - a leading company and a following company, as depicted in Figure~\ref{fig: stackelberg}.
+These companies compute with each other over the production quantities, where the leader produces $\phi$ units and the follower produces $\theta$ units.
+The combined price of their output can be expressed as $p(\phi + \theta)$.
+The cost functions for the leader and the follower are denoted as $C_{l}(\phi)$ and $C_{f}(\theta)$ respectively.
+The resulting profits for the leader and follower can then be calculated as $p(\phi + \theta)\phi - C_{l}(\phi)$ and $p(\phi + \theta)\theta - C_{f}(\theta)$.
+In the Stackelberg game scenario, it is assumed that the leader is aware of the follower's best response.
+This situation can be aptly framed as a bi-level optimization problem, as detailed in Table~\ref{tab: sam_with}(g).
+Importantly, the leader cannot directly optimize $\phi$ at the outer level without taking into account the differentiable constraint imposed at the inner level.
+This interdependence validates the necessity for the bi-level optimization framework.

-In the deep learning case, searching a neural network architecture in a defined search space can be formulated as a bi-level optimization problem.
-Generally speaking, the inner level yields some network architectures by some learned strategy, and the outer level optimizes the strategy by evaluating the performance of the searched network architectures.
-The traditional example DARTS~\cite{liu2018darts} proposes a continuous relaxation of the architecture representation parameterized by $\boldsymbol{\phi}$ as shown in Figure~\ref{fig: darts} and updates $\boldsymbol{\phi}$ to identify good neural network architectures.
-This is a bi-level optimization problem where the inner level builds the relationship between the model parameters $\boldsymbol{\theta}$ and network architecture parameterized by $\boldsymbol{\phi}$ by minimizing the training loss, and the outer level updates $\boldsymbol{\phi}$ by minimizing the validation loss through the inner level connection.
-The above process can be written as: